 - Cover it with a plastic bag and keep outside where it will receive indirect sunlight.

 - Spray the soil lightly to keep it moist.

-- Once the rose roots, transplant it to the desired location.
+- Once the rose roots, transplant the Knockout to the desired location.

 - Leave at least 3′ feet of distance between the propagated stem cutting and the nearest plant to provide an ample amount of space for proper growth and air circulation.

 - Gardeners recommend planting Double Knock Out in the months between December and February for the best results.